FENECON Home 10 assembly and operating instructions

 Always observe the following safety instructions when installing, operating or maintaining the battery modules:

-• Assembly of the FENECON Home 10, installation of the battery modules and cable connections as well as expansion of the system may only be carried out by qualified electricians.
+• The assembly of the FENECON Home 10, the installation of the battery modules and the establishment of the cable connections as well as the expansion of the system may only be carried out by qualified electricians.

 • During maintenance work, stand on dry insulating objects and do not wear any metal objects/jewelry (e.g. watches, rings and necklaces) during maintenance work/operation.